Rwb3n/SF-Boxfresh-app/README.md

 This project is a Salesforce-native prototype designed to showcase the skills gained from my ADM certification and my independent problem-solving ability.
 It optimizes workflow through elegant schema design, flow automation, and real-time reporting, following Salesforce best practices.

 ### Why

-I set out to build a life in the sun, hands in the earth, scaling from private gardens to high-end contracts.
-I recruited a team of workhorses who took me further than ever before, but my grip wasn’t strong enough.
-Systems failed, cracks widened, and I collapsed under the weight of my own ambition.
-This project is my autopsy, a reconstruction of what was missing—structured automation, resource control, and precision execution.
-My failures sharpened my insights, and now, this portfolio is proof of the value I bring to ambitious teams in the Salesforce space.

 **This is how it began:**
 ### "Alright.
 I finished ADM201.
 Now what?"